sensiolabs/GotenbergBundle/README.md

 Twig function to help generate that path.

-This function work as [asset() Twig function](https://symfony.com/doc/current/templates.html#linking-to-css-javascript-and-image-assets) and fetch your assets in the public folder of your application If your files are in another folder, you can override the default value of ``assets_directory`` in your configuration file ``config/sensiolabs_gotenberg.yml``.
+This function work as [asset() Twig function](https://symfony.com/doc/current/templates.html#linking-to-css-javascript-and-image-assets) and fetch your assets in the `assets` folder of your application If your files are in another folder, you can override the default value of ``assets_directory`` in your configuration file ``config/sensiolabs_gotenberg.yml``.
 The path provided can be relative as well as absolute.